p-lr/TrekMe/Readme.md

 ### On TODO list

-* Develop in-app map creation
+* Support more map sources (USGS, OpenStreetMap, etc.)

 ## <a name="TOC-TrekAdvisor-Users"></a>TrekAdvisor Users